alainQtec/LearnJavascript/docs/Intro.md

 ## Overview

 JavaScript is a multi-paradigm, dynamic language with types and operators, standard built-in objects, and methods.
 Its syntax is based on the Java and C languages — many structures from those languages apply to JavaScript as well.
-JavaScript supports object-oriented programming with object prototypes, instead of classes (see more about [prototypical inheritance](/en-US/docs/Web/JavaScript/Inheritance_and_the_prototype_chain "prototypical inheritance") and ES2015 [classes](/en-US/docs/Web/JavaScript/Reference/Classes)).
+JavaScript supports object-oriented programming with object prototypes, instead of classes (see more about [prototypical inheritance](/en-US/docs/Web/JavaScript/Inheritance_and_the_prototype_chain 'prototypical inheritance') and ES2015 [classes](/en-US/docs/Web/JavaScript/Reference/Classes)).
 JavaScript also supports functional programming — because they are objects, functions may be stored in variables and passed around like any other object.

-If you haven’t worked with JavaScript in the last few years, these three points should give you enough knowledge to feel comfortable reading the React documentation:
+If you haven't worked with JavaScript in the last few years, these three points should give you enough knowledge to feel comfortable reading the React documentation:

 ### Here's the summary

-* We define variables with [`let`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/let) and [`const`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/const) statements.
+-   We define variables with [`let`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/let) and [`const`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/const) statements.
 For the purposes of the React documentation, you can consider them equivalent to [`var`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/var).
-* We use the `class` keyword to define [JavaScript classes](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Classes).
+-   We use the `class` keyword to define [JavaScript classes](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Classes).
 There are two things worth remembering about them.
-Firstly, unlike with objects, you *don't* need to put commas between class method definitions.
+Firstly, unlike with objects, you _don't_ need to put commas between class method definitions.
 Secondly, unlike many other languages with classes, in JavaScript the value of `this` in a method [depends on how it is called](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Classes#Boxing_with_prototype_and_static_methods).
-* We sometimes use `=>` to define ["arrow functions"](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Functions/Arrow_functions).
+-   We sometimes use `=>` to define ["arrow functions"](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Functions/Arrow_functions).
 They're like regular functions, but shorter.
 For example, `x => x * 2` is roughly equivalent to `function(x) { return x * 2; }`.
 Importantly, arrow functions [don't have their own `this` value](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Functions/Arrow_functions#No_separate_this) so they're handy when you want to preserve the `this` value from an outer method definition.

 **Don't worry if this is too much to take in at once.
 The [MDN JavaScript Reference](https://developer.mozilla.org/en-US/docs/Web/JavaScript) is a stellar resource, and you can consult it whenever you get confused by something.**